Sergie-AGA/web-dev-explorer-next/docs/world-of-css-effects.md

 - Any of the listed effects
 - CssPhoneContainer, as it involves more interactive points
 - ProjectSidebar, since it involves stateful interactivity
-- useUIChange hook, as it uses core business logic
+- useUIChange store, as it uses core business logic